 I still work part time for Washington State University instructing three writing courses online from our boat.
 I tell my students that I have the best office view in the world and when we get tired of it we move!

 Click here to visit the blog!

 About the Narrowboatwife the blog:

 Peggy Melmoth is a freelance blogger specialising in blogging about narrowboats and canals.
-Her personal blog is packed with real life stories about her 13 years spent living on a narrowboat with her husband and two young daughters.
+Her personal blog is packed with real life stories about her 13 years spent living on a boat with her husband and two young daughters.
 If you've ever wondered what it's like to live on a narrowboat with children she offers a free e-book called 'Narrowboat Families'.